affiasco/odin-recipes/README.md

 - Master the HTML boilerplate.
 - Create required directories and files via terminal commands.
-- Usefundamental HTML tags - including headers, paragraphs, images, lists (relative, unordered and ordered), as well as relative and absolute links.
+- Use fundamental HTML tags - including headers, paragraphs, images, lists (relative, unordered and ordered), as well as relative and absolute links.
 - Incorporate fundamental CSS selectors - including classes, ids, and descendent combinators.
 - Utilize fundamental CSS properties such as font-family, font-weight, colors, margin, padding, and more.
 - Import a Google Font for use in CSS styling.